 Why is Secondary Research Helpful?

-- It helps managers to identify new opportunities.
+• It helps managers to identify new opportunities.
 It also helps them to identify existing markets.
 They can use it to segment and analyze the market and competition.
-Secondary research can help with product positioning, competitive analysis and with new product development.
+Secondary research can help with product positioning, competitive analysis, and new product development.

 Desk Research in Emerging Markets

 While Secondary research is plentiful in developed countries, secondary research in some emerging markets such as China remains limited.
 These limitations persist due to different political, economic, regulations, cultural norms, and other reasons.

 Desk research is especially challenging in Southeast Asia because of the lack of access to libraries, lack of transparency to government records and academic publications, poor documentation practices and language barriers.
 While the spread of adoption and availability of the internet has improved this situation, censorship has been increasing across the region.
 SEA governments have been implementing regulations that curtail free speech and publication of information through censorship, filtering, or blocking online publications.

 Internet service providers, webmasters and private companies running sites are being made liable for the materials that are published–media controls such as licensing for online news in Singapore; the Philippine Cyber Protection Law included provisions controlling free speech; and a government agency in Thailand monitors and blocks URLs with unapproved content.